 Without a doubt, the most valuable skill a server has is the ability to talk smoothly.
 To some this comes naturally, while others struggle to come up with things to say.
 Improving your communication skills now will help you throughout your entire career and personal life, and the restaurant floor is an awesome place to practise.

 One fact that should reassure you is that you won't be expected to come up with full-blown conversations as a server.
-You only have to do enough to make your guests like you.
+You only have to do enough to make your guests feel comfortable.

 How do you do that?
 By being positive and making them feel good about themselves.
-Serve with a smile.
+Serve with a smile (always!).
 Compliment where appropriate.
 Make light conversation, and you will naturally end up talking about the guest's order anyway.

 Another trick is to mirror other servers in your restaurant.
 Admire a work mate who seems to speak freely and easily to customers?
 Listen in on their conversations.
 Chances are they have a small pocket full of opening lines or questions they use with guests that you can steal, ehm... borrow.